 - a.
-Attend Medical Staff, department, and sectionsubspecialty meetings of which s/he is a member and any Medical Staff or hospital education programs; - b.
-Not vote on matters presented by the entire Medical Staff or department or be an officer of the Medical Staff; and - c.
-Serve on Medical Staff committees, other than the MEC, Joint Conference Committee, or Credentials Committee, and may vote on matters that come before such committees.
+Attend Medical Staff, department, committee, and subspecialty meetings of which s/he is a member and any Medical Staff or hospital education programs; and - b.
+Not vote on matters presented by the entire Medical Staff or department or be an officer of the Medical Staff.